OctopusDeploy/docs/docs/shared-content/scripts/switch-users-ad-domain-to-ldap-scripts.include.md

 # Provide the domain for LDAP.
 Typically this is the same as the AD_Domain value.
 $LDAP_Domain = "your-ldap-domain.com"

+# If set to $True  -> the script will search for a matching user in LDAP using the format: username@$LDAP_Domain
+# If set to $False -> the script will search for a matching user in LDAP using the format: username
+$LDAP_UsernameLookup_IncludeDomain = $True

 # Set this to $False if you want the Script to perform the update on Octopus Users.
 $WhatIf = $True